Help Wanted!

 Class Variables

-Some additional syntax is needed to make it more convenient to declare variables who are shared among all instances of a class.
+Some additional syntax is needed to make it more convenient to declare variables who are shared among all instances of a class; possibly a "class static" storage class.
 Currently you can achieve this effect using globals and packages, and method static variables are shared among instances, but a more direct syntax would be handy.

 Private and Read-Only-Publics